 Here is my hack on one module.
 The other got the same (I also think this was crucial):

-Caveat: The tweeter has 74μF of series “protection capacitance” forming a high pass with -3dB somwhere around 530Hz, so if the amp does still produce any noise around say 100 Hz (my guesstimate of the original buzz) it would be suppressed somewhat by that.
+One caveat is that the tweeters have a DC protection capacitor in series.
+These have an F3 somwhere around 530Hz, so if the amp does still produce any noise around say 100 Hz (my guesstimate of the original buzz) it would be suppressed somewhat by that.